Josef and Margot Lakonishok Endowed Professor of Business and Dean of Gies College of Business

 Karen leads CFSI’s growing work and strategy in the retirement space, including multiple research and thought leadership projects focused on deepening the financial services industry’s understanding of the complex financial health challenges facing financially vulnerable pre-retirees and retirees alike.
 Karen is currently a Senior Fellow at the Aspen Institute Financial Security Program, where she leads the Aspen Leadership Forum on Retirement Savings.
 A ten-year veteran of CFSI, Karen led the development of our Financial Health Network, a community of over 150 financial services innovators committed to building products, services, and engagement models that generate improved financial health outcomes for consumers.
 She serves as a senior consultant in CFSI’s consulting practice and specializes in advising the largest financial services brands in the country – including mega- and regional banks, payments networks, asset managers, and insurance companies — on their financial health strategies.

-Associate Director, Policy and Market Solutions
+Program Manager, Policy and Market Solutions

 The Aspen Institute Financial Security Program